Marsh (company)

-Marsh is a global professional services firm, headquartered in New York City with operations in insurance broking and risk management.
+Marsh LLC is a global professional services firm, headquartered in New York City with operations in insurance broking and risk management.
 Marsh is a subsidiary of Marsh McLennan and a member of its Risk & Insurance Services business unit.
 Currently, approximately 45,400 Marsh employees provide risk management, insurance broking, insurance program management, risk consulting, analytical modeling and alternative risk financing services to a wide range of businesses, government entities, professional service organizations and individuals in more than 130 countries.
-Marsh's $10.208 billion in revenue in 2021 accounted for 52% of the parent company's total fiscal year revenue.
+Marsh's $10.208 billion in revenue in 2021 accounted for 52% of the parent company's fiscal year revenue.

 History

-Marsh's insurance brokering and risk management business began in the first decade of the twentieth century, when it was formed by Henry Marsh and Donald McLennan with operations in New York and Chicago, where McLennan had studied railroad risk and insurance needs by spending 30 days riding the rails.
+Marsh's insurance brokering and risk management business began in the first decade of the twentieth century, when it was formed by Henry Marsh and Donald McLennan with operations in New York City and Chicago, where McLennan had studied railroad risk and insurance needs by spending 30 days riding the rails.
 At the time, the company was known as Marsh & McLennan (M&M).

 Today, Marsh's insurance brokerage unit operates as a separate business, known simply as Marsh, in a holding company structure, yet many media reports still erroneously refer to this brokerage unit as Marsh & McLennan.

 The 1960s era was a particularly notable period for the company, including an initial public offering in 1962 and a 1969 reorganization that brought about the holding company configuration, whereby the company began to offer its services under the banners of separately managed companies.

-On at least two occasions, Marsh has helped facilitate the formation of new insurance companies when existing insurance companies could not provide the coverage sought by its clients: ACE Limited (now Chubb Limited) in 1985, and EXEL Limited (now Axa XL) in 1986.
+On at least two occasions, Marsh has helped facilitate the formation of new insurance companies when existing insurance companies could not provide the coverage sought by its clients: ACE Limited, now Chubb Limited, in 1985, and EXEL Limited, now Axa XL, in 1986.

 In 2001, as the company continued to expand globally, Marsh acquired South African company Alexander Forbes’ African risk management and brokerage businesses in 11 countries for $115.5 million.

-In the wake of the September 11, 2001 terrorist attacks, which resulted in the deaths of many employees of both Marsh and Marsh & McLennan, Marsh's risk management division formed a crisis consulting practice, led by Paul Bremer, and formed an alliance with Control Risks Group, a security and crisis-management specialist.
+Following the September 11 attacks, which resulted in the deaths of many employees of both Marsh and Marsh & McLennan, Marsh's risk management division formed a crisis consulting practice, led by Paul Bremer, and formed an alliance with Control Risks Group, a security and crisis-management specialist.